dart-archive/www.dartlang.org/src/site/community/who-uses-dart.markdown

 : A simple, collaborative, multi-level task management tool with both the client and server written in Dart.

 [DGLux5](http://www.dglogik.com/products/new-dglux5)
-: Visualizing the Internet of Things
+: Visualizing the Internet of Things.

 Adwords for video
 : The application that advertisers use to promote video ads on YouTube